THE CHALLENGE

 Applications share info seamlessly

-Ability to zoom in and out for different level of visibility
+Ability to zoom in and out for different levels of visibility

 Eliminate Paper Load Manifests and Manual Info Entry